- About EUPATI

-The development of pharmaceutical medicines is a highly regulated, costly, long and complex process that is largely unknown to the general public.
-The benefits and risks of medical treatments are difficult to understand for patients.
-In an era of growing demand and emphasis on both quality and sustainability of healthcare, it is critical to address this major gap in public perception and knowledge.
-Better-informed patients and carers have a key role to play in the implementation of patient-centred clinical research strategies and approval processes, access to treatments and treatment optimisation approaches.
+Medicines development is a highly regulated, costly, long and complex process that is largely a mystery to the general public.
+The benefits and risks of medical treatments are difficult to understand for the person on the street, even though we spend an average of 9.5% of our national GDPs on healthcare (EC Eurostat, September 2012).
+Today, in a time of growing demand on both quality and sustainability of healthcare, it is important for us all to understand healthcare better.

 The European Patients’ Academy will develop educational modules in the following areas:

-Leaership of our project includes pan-European groups in patient advocacy, academia, not-for-profit organisations and EFPIA member companies, bringing in key expertise in patient advocacy as well as the processes of research and development in medicines.
+Our collaborative Team includes European leaders in patient advocacy, universities, not-for-profit organisations and pharmaceutical companies that are members of EFPIA, bringing in key expertise in patient advocacy as well as in the processes of medicines research and development.

-The European Patients' Academy was launched in February 2012 and will run for five years.
-The five year project plan constitutes three key phases.
-The project is organized into seven work packages that will ensure the professional and efficient delivery of the project results.
+The European Patients' Academy was launched in February 2012 to run for five years.
+Our project is organized into seven working groups that will ensure the professional and efficient delivery of services.
+The seven groups include:

 The Innovative Medicines Initiative (IMI) is Europe's largest public-private initiative aiming to speed up the development of better and safer medicines for patients.
 IMI is a joint undertaking between the European Union and the pharmaceutical industry association EFPIA.
 IMI supports collaborative research projects and builds networks of industrial and academic experts in order to boost pharmaceutical innovation in Europe.